panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 greetings.includes(hi); // => true
 ```

-`greetings.includes(hi)` returns `true` because the `greetings` array contains `toSearch` object reference.
+`greetings.includes(hi)` returns `true` because the `greetings` array contains `toSearch` object reference (which points to the first item of the array).

 But more often, instead of searching by reference, you'd like to search for objects by their content.
-In such a case `array.includes()` doesn't work.
+In such a case `array.includes()` won't work:

 ```javascript
 const greetings = [{ message: 'hi' }, { message: 'hello' }];